masa-finance/masa-bittensor/docs/running_on_staging.md

 This tutorial will guide you through:

-- Setting up a local blockchain that is not connected to either Bittensor testchain or mainchain
+- Setting up a local blockchain that is not connected to either Bittensor testchain or mainchain, or the Masa Protocol devchain.
 - Creating a subnet
 - Run your incentive mechanism on the subnet.